minetest/contentdb/app/flatpages/help/featured.md

 ### Meta and packaging

-* MUST: `screenshot.png` is present and up-to-date, with a correct aspect ratio (3:2).
+* MUST: `screenshot.png` is present and up-to-date, with a correct aspect ratio (3:2, at least 300x200).
-* MUST: Have a high resolution cover image (on ContentDB, at least 1920x1080 pixels).
+* MUST: Have a high resolution cover image on ContentDB (at least 1280x768 pixels).
+  It may be shown cropped to 16:9 aspect ratio, or shorter.
-* MUST: mod/game/texture_pack.conf present with description and name, and dependencies if relevant.
+* MUST: mod.conf/game.conf/texture_pack.conf present with:
+    * name (if mod or game)
+    * description
+    * dependencies (if relevant)
+    * `min_minetest_version` and `max_minetest_version` (if relevant)
 * MUST: Contain a README file and a LICENSE file.
 These may be `.md` or `.txt`.
+    * README files typically contain helpful links (download, manual, bugtracker, etc), and other information that players or (potential) contributors may need.
 * SHOULD: All important settings are in settingtypes.txt with description.

 ## Game-specific Requirements